samarthhegde248/HTML/README.md

 # HTML
-Tjis is one stop tutorial of html
+This is one stop tutorial of html